4179e1/dcgm_test/README.md

 # Fetch the instant power usage

 ```
+time ./dcgm_test [loopIntervalUsec] [loopDurationUsec] [loops] > result.csv
+#or with default values
 time ./dcgm_test > result.csv
 ```

+Default values:
+- loopIntervalUsec = 1000, or 1 millesecond : Frequency of DCGM sampling
+- loopDurationUsec = 1000000, or 1 second : The frequency we are going to pull the data
+- loops = 2 : number of loopDurationUsec

 Note: make sure you have DCGM running `systemctl status nvidia-dcgm`